wilkens-teaching/info3350-s22/README.md

 ### Policies

-#### Attendance and late work
+#### Attendance

 This is a class of moderate size that will make frequent use of class time to discuss readings and to debate different approaches to academic inquiry.
+It also has a waitlist a mile long.
 For this reason, **attendance (virtual and physical, as circumstances dictate) is required**.
 When meeting by Zoom, your camera must be on or you will be marked absent.
 If you feel your circumstances require an exception to this policy, you should consult with me directly to explain why.

 Students in mandatory isolation or who are in highly displaced time zones and who have received individual permission are excused from attending Monday and Wednesday lectures.
 These students should watch the recorded lectures as soon as they are available and post any questions to Ed.

 If you need to miss a class meeting, please complete the [absence form](https://forms.gle/ZQqeoqQKsGr9mhkx9) *before the meeting in question* and watch the recorded video of the session you missed once it is available.
 If you miss section on Friday, a recording may not be available.
 Consult with your section leader for appropriate steps.
 In every case, assigned work remains due at the appointed time.

 **Note:** *Participation* is much more important than *attendance*.
 Your grade will not suffer if you make the wise decision to stay home when you might infect others.

+#### Slip days

 **Late work** is accepted subject to a limit of **ten total slip days** for the semester.
 You may submit any individual assignment up to **four** days late.
 The slip day policy *does not* apply to the reading responses, which may not be submitted late, since they are tied to in-class activities.